Beach: yes, short area (in city).

 Here you can find: Church of St. Margaret of Antioch, Monastery of Reformed Franciscan Friars Minor, Palazzo with porticoes, Belforte Tower and Castle.

 Important!
 All the rumours about the limit on visitors of Cinque Terre in 2020 are fake!
 Officially announced: the park is open for tourists with no restrictions!
-Just check the status of trails.
+Just check the status of trails if you need.

 Places to visit in Cinque Terre